Sphynx Care Tips

 Felines are obligate carnivores!
 Please join the above group and decide for yourself but we have seen miracles in healing of digestive, skin, respiratory, and urinary tract issues from simply switching to raw.
 If you have any of these issues and keeping in mind all of these can be misdiagnosed as other diseases, and are not feeding a good raw recipe, please consider it before consulting a vet because sadly all most vets participate in the promotion of one brand of food or another and thus wouldn’t likely recommend raw.

 Water: Of course fresh water is important for all animals and humans alike but we have found that actively promoting fresh drinking water for our kittens/cats is the key to good health and even avoiding vet visits.
 All of our cats/kittens have pet fountains and because we fill them frequently we know they drink lots more with the fountain than a standard water bowl so we highly recommend you invest in one.
 We rinse/clean them often ( about weekly) and fill them daily because, of course, we have a house full of beautiful Sphynx.
-We don’t change the filters every time but as needed.
-We have not found any particular brand to be superior but the larger the reservoir the better.
+We don’t have to change the filters very often because we use RO water.
+Just change as needed.

 Litter: Dust can be an issue with hairless cats as their lack of hairs in their noses prevents normal filtration so the more Dust Free the better.
 You will hear lots of opinions about hairless cats and litter.
 Another issue is that without hair on their paws they do track litter, that’s just something you will battle.
 We have tried them all and will continue to try them as they come out and While we respect everyone to make their own choice for what they feel is best, our experience has found that the best so far is “HEB BRAND” Multi Cat Clumping – It’s the least dusty and works best for us.
 Another we have used and works okay are a few of the Tidy Cats® instant actions in the large plastic tubs.
 The best seems to be the Red and the 2nd best is the light blue.
 They are both marked 99% dust free but BEWARE the black one.
 (The BLACK one is not labeled Dust Free at all) .